Do you want and / or need to raise your prices for your creative products or services, but find it hard to actually do it?

 You might have realised that you have been undervaluing and underselling yourself and have decided that you want to earn more money.

-Increasing your prices is the Number One thing you need to do if you want to create a more profitable creative business!
+Increasing your prices is the number one thing you need to do if you want to create a more profitable creative business!

 Reason 3: Your business costs have gone up